pommevilla/calc_mcn/readme.md

 Meridional coloring number: 3
 ```

-Note that the Gauss codes for Examples 1 and 2 are in different formats.  calc_mcn can handle Gauss code inputs with or without commas.
+Note that the Gauss codes for Examples 1 and 2 are in different formats.  `calc_mcn` can handle Gauss code inputs with or without commas.

+## Warnings

+`calc_mcn` does NOT check for incorrect Gauss codes and will likely crash or return nonsensical answers.
+"Incorrect" here means Gauss codes where there is some integer `x` without a corresponding `-x`.

 ## Details

+*In progress*

 ## To Do

+*In progress*

 I am currently working on a dynamic programming solution for calculating the meridional coloring number of a knot diagram.